charlieschwabacher/gestalt/README.md

 the relationships above, Gestalt will add a foreign key `authored_by_user_id` to the `posts` table.

-Paths can be extended to represent more complex relationships between types:
+In addition to simple relationships, paths can be extended to represent more complex relationships between types:

 ```GraphQL
 type User implements Node {